International Control Commission

 It oversaw the implementation of the Geneva Accords that ended the First Indochina War and brought about the Partition of Vietnam.
 It monitored the observance of the ceasefires and noted any violations.
 The organization consisted of delegations of diplomats and military personnel from: Canada, Poland, and India, representing respectively the non-communist, communist, and non-aligned blocs.
 The ICC/ICSC started well, but the irreconcilable positions soon told, and the organisation became largely irrelevant in the face of an increasingly-active conflict.
-Nevertheless, it survived, as a communications link, until the Paris Accords were signed and it was reconvened as the International Commission for Control and Supervision.
+Nevertheless, it survived, as a communications link, until the Paris Accords were signed and it was replaced by the International Commission for Control and Supervision.

 History

 Background

 The International Control Commission was created to apply the Geneva Accords, a treaty signed as part of the removal of Vietnam from the French Empire.
 However, while both were created in the same treaty, the International Control Commission is distinct from the Joint Commission.
 It was the duty of the Joint Commission to actually oversee the ceasefire in the region and to ensure the peace, as well as to act as the adjudicator in all issues relating to the peace.
 It was the duty of the International Control Commission to oversee the region and to ensure that the terms of the treaty are followed.
-Specifically, the treaty discussed four primary duties of the International Control Commission:"(a) Control the movement of the armed forces of the two parties, effected within the framework of the regroupment plan.(b) Supervise the demarcation lines between the re-grouping areas, and also the demilitarized zones.(c) Control the operations of releasing prisoners of war and civilian internees.(d) Supervise at ports and airfields as well as along all frontiers of Viet-Nam the execution of the provisions of the agreement on the cessation of hostilities, regulating the introduction into the country of armed forces, military personnel and of all kinds of arms, munitions and war material."The treaty makes it quite clear that in fact the International Control Commission was the inferior Commission, and was given little actual power to affect politics in the region.
-Instead, it was simply given power to conduct studies and write reports on what was happening on the ground in Vietnam and return the information to the Joint Council which would make policy decisions.
-The Joint Council could request the opinion of the International Control Commission, but was free to not consider it.
+Specifically, the treaty discussed four primary duties of the International Control Commission:"(a) Control the movement of the armed forces of the two parties, effected within the framework of the regroupment plan.(b) Supervise the demarcation lines between the re-grouping areas, and also the demilitarized zones.(c) Control the operations of releasing prisoners of war and civilian internees.(d) Supervise at ports and airfields as well as along all frontiers of Viet-Nam the execution of the provisions of the agreement on the cessation of hostilities, regulating the introduction into the country of armed forces, military personnel and of all kinds of arms, munitions and war material."The Agreement gave little actual power to the International Control Commission.
 However, the lack of governing power was not well known by the public, and the International Control Commission would fall under attack for its perceived lack of leadership in the region when in reality, it was unable to serve the role people expected.